 - Determine if the representation of people we speak to aligns with the demographic composition of the Atlanta metro area.

 We then use these findings to adjust who we pursue as sources in order to make a better match to those who live and work in this area.
-This is the second quarter of reporting our data publicly, so let’s see what has changed from our last report.
+The data is compiled quarterly to be shared with our staff and the public.
+Here is our report for the 4th quarter of 2021.

-- African Americans make up 34% of metro Atlanta’s residents and represented 36% of WABE sources during the reporting period.
+- African-Americans make up 34% of metro Atlanta’s residents, In the fourth quarter, 37.5% of WABE sources were Black.

-- In 2Q21, WABE featured more men in its local programming:
+- WABE featured slightly more men than women in its local programming:

-In addition to tracking ethnic and gender data, we also look at what role a person plays when they are speaking to us.
-Are they speaking as experts on a certain topic, elected or non-elected officials in some capacity, as artists and creators, or maybe simply a member of the public?
+We also track what roles people play when they are speaking to us.
+Are they speaking as experts on a certain topic, elected or non-elected officials, as artists and creators, or maybe simply members of the public?

 Role of source:

 There are no benchmarks for these measurements, and they vary greatly based on what kind of news is happening, for example elections in a quarter will drive up the number of elected officials.
 But the data help us to know if we are getting a desired mix of voices on our air.
-For example, we’d like to see the percentage of public sources closer to the sum of the elected and non-elected officials so that we hear more from people who live and work in our region.
-We will continue to keep that as a goal.
+For example, we’d like to see the percentage of the public closer to that of the sum of elected and non-elected officials so that we hear more from people who live and work in our region.
+We will continue to work on that.

-You might be interested to know that over the reporting period, we totaled 340 tracked sources appearing in our various news stories on Morning Edition and All Things Considered and local programs and podcasts such as Closer Look, City Lights, and Did You Wash Your Hands?
-That is up from 504 last quarter.
-While this does not represent all the people we talked to, we are striving to reach 100% compliance on our tracking as we continue to use the system.
+You might be interested to know that over the reporting period, we totaled 340 tracked sources appearing in our various news stories and features on Morning Edition and All Things Considered and local programs and podcasts such as Closer Look, City Lights, and Political Breakfast.
+That number does not yet represent all the people we talked to, but we are striving to reach 100% compliance on our tracking as we continue to use the system.

 We’ll update the tracker every quarter, sharing our progress with you.
 Please check back to see how we are doing and if you like, share your comments with us at email@example.com.